cgwire/gazu/docs/source/publisher.md

 - It adds the adequate component to the Blender UI (Window > Launch Kitsu)

-To complete the file, you must manually set the `gazupublisher_folder` variable at the beginning of the file: open it and fill the variable with the path of the folder containing the project.
+To complete the file, you must manually set the `gazupublisher_folder` variable at the beginning: open it and fill the variable with the path of the folder containing the project.
 The path should look like `path_to_virtual_env/lib/python3.X/site-packages` You can get it with the command:
 ```sh